IJeffray/EtherWiz_Hardware/README.md

 A work in progress hardware design for an Ethernet card using the WizNet W6100 device in MACRAW mode.
 No 'legacy' components - everything is available as new/active hardware.
 There's 512K flash on board rather than a podule ROM - the flash can be updated from RISC OS.

 The first spin board works, with bodges, which have been worked in to the updated design which has not yet been validated.
 The updated design has also been laid out as a minipodule, which has been validated.
-The A4 version is still a work in progress design.
+The A4 version design also works, with a gate inversion bodge which has also now been laid out.

 Interrupts have not yet been tested.

-The design for the 3D-printable backplate is included.
+The design for the 3D-printable backplates are included.

-All RISC OS code (EtherWiz DCI4 Ethernet driver, podule binder, flashing code) is all my own work, written from scratch in BASIC assembler, OpenSource, and will be made available via GitHub as soon as stable.
+All RISC OS code (EtherWiz DCI4 Ethernet driver, podule binder, flashing code) is all my own work, written from scratch in BASIC assembler, OpenSource, and is available in the EtherWiz_Software repo.

 ## Licence